Emily Bryson ELT

 I’d love to see your work.
 If you do this with your class, or by yourself just for fun, share your work using #DrawingELT and tag @EmilyBrysonELT.
 It would make my day!

 Love this idea?
 I have literally tons of super-simple ways to use hand drawn graphics in the ELT classroom.
-Why not do one of my courses?
+Why not do one of my courses or download my resource packs?
 I always have something exciting on the go!

-Click the laptop icon below to view my courses.
+Click the icon below for more!

 It’s not a snowman!
 It’s not a Christmas tree either!
 Read More »